1. About this Policy

 Unauthorized use and or disclosure of client and customer information by an employee of InDebted is strictly prohibited.
 All employees are required to maintain the confidentiality of client and customer information at all times and failing to do so will result in appropriate disciplinary measures, which may include dismissal.

 You can withhold your personal information when speaking with us if you are making a general enquiry.
-However, if you withhold your personal data, it may not be possible for us to provide you with our products and services or for you to fully access our website.
+However, if you withhold your personal information, it may not be possible for us to provide you with our products and services or for you to fully access our website.

-9. Providing your personal data to others
+9. Providing your personal information to others

 We may disclose your personal information to any member of the InDebted Group of companies (this means our subsidiaries, our ultimate holding company and all of its subsidiaries) insofar as reasonably necessary for the purposes of providing our services and managing our business and on the legal bases allowed under the Privacy Laws.